What To Do If You Can’t Find the Queen (UK)

 Key rule: if you see eggs, the queen has been there within the last 1–3 days.

 This is far more useful than spending 10 minutes trying to physically spot her.
+In practical beekeeping, eggs are usually the best evidence that the colony is queenright, even if the queen herself stays hidden.

 Step 2: Check for Young Larvae